-- Internal and external customers who have included an email address with their request will receive an email that the analysis has been completed. - External customers may also be contacted by email or telephone, and notified that the analysis has been completed and the evidence and report can be released.
+- Internal customers will be forwarded an email that the analysis has been completed. - External customers will be contacted by email or telephone and notified that the analysis has been completed and the evidence and report can be released.

 6.2 Reporting and Evidence Return